runpod/docs/docs/serverless/endpoints/job-operations.md

 :::

-For reference information on Endpoints, see [Endpoint Operations](/serverless/references/operations.md).
+For reference information on endpoints, see [Endpoint operations](/serverless/endpoints/operations).